bclay/pamentor/Markdown/JQuery.md

 JQuery Plugins

 JQuery is open source and fully extensible, and it has a lot of really great plugins to extend its core functionality.
 Some are pretty much libraries in their own right, like JQuery UI, a collection of extremely useful interactive components; some are much smaller and a lot less documented (such as verdict.js).
-Plugins can be loaded with a <script> tag the same way as JQuery itself, and there is virtually guaranteed to be a plugin for anything you can think of.
+Plugins can be loaded with a `<script>` tag the same way as JQuery itself, and there is virtually guaranteed to be a plugin for anything you can think of.

-<div class="footer"><p>&copy; PennApps 2014.
+<div class="footer"><p>&copy; PennApps 2015.
 Page design by <a href="http://pvrnav.com">Pranav Vishnu Ramabhadran</a>.
 Resources compiled by PennApps Mentoring.</div>

 <script src="http://code.jquery.com/jquery-1.11.0.min.js"></script>
-<script src="assets/js/nav.js"></script>
 <script src="assets/js/FlowType.js"></script>
 <script type="text/javascript">
     $('body').flowtype({